-A small number of anomalously bright boulders on the near-Earth, rubble-pile asteroid (101955) Bennu were recently identified as eucritic material originating from asteroid (4) Vesta.
+A small number of anomalously bright boulders on the near-Earth rubble-pile asteroid (101955) Bennu were recently identified as eucritic material originating from asteroid (4) Vesta.
 Building on this discovery, we explored the global presence of exogenic boulders on Bennu.
-Our analysis focused on boulders larger than 1 m that show the characteristic 1-μm pyroxene absorption band in the four-color MapCam data from the OSIRIS-REx mission.
-We confirm the presence of exogenic boulders similar to eucrites and find that mixtures of eucrites with carbonaceous material is also a possible composition for some boulders.
+Our analysis focused on boulders larger than 1 m that show the characteristic 1 μ m pyroxene absorption band in the four-color MapCam data from the OSIRIS-REx mission.
+We confirm the presence of exogenic boulders similar to eucrites and find that a mixture of eucrite with carbonaceous material is also a possible composition for some boulders.
 Some of the exogenic boulders have spectral properties similar to those of ordinary chondrite (OC) meteorites, although the laboratory spectra of these meteorites have a higher albedo than those measured on Bennu, which could be explained by either a grain size effect, the presence of impact melt, or optical mixing with carbonaceous material owing to dust coating.
-Our Monte Carlo simulations predict that the median amount of OC mass added to the parent body of Bennu is 0.055% and 0.037% of the volume of a 100- and 200-km-diameter parent body, respectively.
-If Bennu was a uniformly mixed byproduct of parent body and S-type projectiles, the equivalent mass of OC material would be a sphere with a diameter of 36 to 40 m (or a volume of 24,200 to 33,600 m3).
-The total amount of OC material in the interior of Bennu estimated from the MapCam data is slightly higher $(91,000-150,000 \text{ m}^3)$.
+Our Monte Carlo simulations predict that the median amount of OC mass added to the parent body of Bennu is 0.055% and 0.037% of the volume of a 100 and 200 km diameter parent body, respectively.
+If Bennu was a uniformly mixed by-product of parent body and S-type projectiles, the equivalent mass of OC material would be a sphere with a diameter of 36-40 m (or a volume of 24,200-33,600 m3).
+The total amount of OC material in the interior of Bennu estimated from the MapCam data is slightly higher (91,000-150,000 m3).